dcbradley/dbview/README.md

 ## Object class references

-A value that refers to a column, table, or view uses the following syntax:
+A value that refers to a column, table, or view uses the syntax illustrated on the right hand side of the following attribute
+assignments:

     student.COLUMN
       other_student_column: OTHER_COLUMN